aoifekeane001/pands_project/README.md

 Fisher Iris data set analysis

 ### Project Description
+Purpose of this project is to research the Fishers Iris data set and write documentation and code (in Python) to investigate it, demonstrating learnings from ATU Programming & Scripting course modules

 ### Project Scope
 - In Scope
+Data: Fishers Iris data set (https://www.kaggle.com/datasets/uciml/iris)
+Analysis:

-- Out of Scope:
+- Out of Scope
+Data: Any other data set not listed in this document
+Analysis: Any other analysis not listed in this document

 ### Project Objectives
-- Research the Fishers Iris data set
+- Research the Fishers Iris data set online and write a summary about it in your README
-- Complete analysis of the data set, demonstrating learning from ATU course modules
+- Download the data set and add it to your repository
+- Write a program called analysis.py that:
+-- Outputs a summary of each variable to a single text file -- Saves a histogram of each variable to png file
+-- Outputs a scatter plot of each pair of variables
+-- Performs any other appropriate analysis

 ### Assumptions
-- To be added
+- Details to be added

 ### Approach & Solution
+- Details to be added

+### Initial Research
-- To be added
+- Details to be added

 ### Findings
-- To be added
+- Details to be added

 ### Summary
-- To be added
+- Details to be added

 ### References
 1. UCI Machine Learning ‘Iris Species’ https://www.kaggle.com/datasets/uciml/iris